-H880004 Geocache - Assemble a themed geocache.
-Each geocache should be a watertight container.
+H880004 Geocache - Assemble a themed geocache (physical geocache is REQUIRED with exhibit).
+Each geocache should be a water-tight container.
 It should include a log book and pencil for finders to log their visits and may include small trinket, geocoins, etc. for the finders to trade.
 Documentation should include a title, teaser description and the geographic coordinates of intended placement.
 Register this site at geocaching.com, include a print-out of its registry.
 The entry may include a photograph of the cache in its intended hiding place,